 Even knowing that it may actually help to prevent crime, you may not feel comfortable letting strangers live amongst your family's personal belongings.
 This is a natural feeling.
 However, if you are going to be renting out your vacation home, you should remove any personal belongings such as family pictures or knick knacks while people are renting the home.
 Not only will this make you feel more comfortable about letting strangers into your home, it will make them feel more comfortable as well.

 It's best to make the home feel as much like a hotel as possible while you are renting it out.
 If your guests are going to have a relaxing vacation, it will be much easier if they feel like they are in a somewhat generic rental property than if they feel like they are temporarily occupying someone else's home.
 This may be the truth, but they don't want to be reminded of it.

 Depending on how frequently you rent your second home, and how often you live there yourself, you may qualify for certain tax breaks, or may not have to report the earnings you make from the rental.
 These laws will differ by state, so it is recommended that you consult a real estate lawyer or tax attorney to see if your situation qualifies.

-If you’re away from your second home for extended periods of time, as most people with two homes are, renting it out provides not only a source of extra income, but a source of extra security.
+If you're away from your second home for extended periods of time, as most people with two homes are, renting it out provides not only a source of extra income, but a source of extra security.
 If your home is occupied, the chances of it being the target of a crime are greatly reduced.
-Just place an ad, interview the applicants (after having them fill out a rental application form), and write up a rental agreement when you find the right people.
+Just place an ad, interview the applicants (after having them fill out a Rental Application), and write up a Rental/Lease Agreement when you find the right people.
 Renting out your second home is an easy way to protect your property from theft and vandalism, and to make some extra money in the process.